 Turn off heat and add grated Cabot Sharp Cheddar cheese (or Cabot Extra Sharp Cheddar or Cabot Seriously Sharp Cheddar) a handful at a time, whisking to incorporate, until cheese is melted and sauce is smooth.

 Season with salt and pepper.
 Serve immediately or cover to keep warm.
 If thinner sauce is desired, add additional milk.

 Love the combo of cheese and bacon?
 Then you’ll love our Bacon Cheese Sauce with Cheddar!
-As a co-operative of 800 farm families, our goal is to make the highest quality and best tasting dairy products you’ll find.
+As a co-operative of New England and New York farm families, our goal is to make the highest quality and best tasting dairy products you’ll find.
 We’d love for you to rate and review this cheddar cheese sauce recipe once you’ve made it!
 Let us know what you served it with too!

 1¾ cups milk (from lowfat to whole, depending on preference)

 ½ teaspoon Dijon mustard

 6 ounces Cabot Sharp Cheddar, Cabot Extra Sharp Cheddar or Cabot Seriously Sharp Cheddar, grated (about 1½ cups)

 ⅛ teaspoon ground white or black pepper, or more to taste

 Get the ingredients you need at a convenient nearby location.